OctopusDeploy/Architecture/Steps/PitchGuidelines.md

 Targets provide the ability to lift deployment destination details out of the steps, and represent a security boundary within Octopus.
 For those teams that require a high level of control or a clear distinction between deployment processes and the infrastructure they are deployed to, the solution is to lift all details about the deployment destination into a target.

-However, without the ability to override target details on a step, common deployment scenarios like feature branching and microsevice deployments will result in an explosion of targets, where the individual targets provide little benefit.
-In these situations it is useful to consider which target fields must be overridable to support these deployment patterns.
+However, without the ability to override target details on a step, common deployment scenarios like feature branching and microservice deployments will result in an explosion of targets, where the individual targets provide little benefit.
+In these situations it is useful to consider which target fields must be overridable in steps to support these deployment patterns.

 Here are some guidelines: